 What should I do if my NuvaRing comes out of my vagina?

-NuvaRing can slip or accidentally come out (expelled) of your vagina during sexual intercourse, bowel movements, use of tampons, or if it breaks.
+NuvaRing can slip or accidentally come out (expelled) of your vagina, for example, during sexual intercourse, bowel movements, use of tampons, or if it breaks.

 - NuvaRing may break causing the ring to lose its shape.
 If the ring stays in your vagina this should not lower NuvaRing's effectiveness at preventing pregnancy.